Edward Hindley (1858-1935)

 Fred Hindley (1879-1948) - some thought he was a rogue and philanderer, always in trouble, and who was the Frodsham girl he ran off with?
 And was he really 'Managing Director' of an oil refining company in Trafford Park?
 Fred was an interesting mystery ... and never talked about to the youngsters.

-Fred was born around Christmas 1879, probably at Catchwell Cottage, Runcorn Road, Barnton, Northwich, Cheshire, or in Oakwood Lane, Barnton.
+Fred was baptised in 2 May 1880 and born around Christmas 1879, probably at Catchwell Cottage, Runcorn Road, Barnton, Northwich, Cheshire, or in Oakwood Lane, Barnton.

 He was at one time a shift man at Brunner Mond but he found it difficult to settle into a routine.
 He travelled in America for six months and journeyed across the continent from East to West and back again without paying, by riding on the buffers of trains?
 He returned to England and Brunner Mond but then became 'the Managing Director' of an oil refining company at Trafford Park, Manchester.
 Dapper Fred always with his 'bowler' hat and his 'attaché' case ... he was going places ... ?